Frackers in frantic search for guar bean substitutes

 Within a day of each other in June, two Texas lawyers filed trademark applications for "AquaPerm" and "PermStim."
 What may at first sound like hair care products are actually substitutes for guar, a crucial ingredient in the fluid that is injected into fracked wells to extract oil and gas.

-Emerging from the labs of Baker Hughes Inc and Halliburton Co, respectively, the two products hit the market in the second quarter, in response to guar costs that had in some cases nearly doubled from the level of the previous three months because of a guar shortage.
+Emerging from the labs of Baker Hughes Inc (BHI.N) and Halliburton Co (HAL.N), respectively, the two products hit the market in the second quarter, in response to guar costs that had in some cases nearly doubled from the level of the previous three months because of a guar shortage.

-Other companies that are exploring substitutes include Nabors Industries Ltd, Trican Well Service and Ashland Inc.
+Other companies that are exploring substitutes include Nabors Industries Ltd (NBR.N), Trican Well Service (TCW.TO) and Ashland Inc (ASH.N).

 Guar prices have eased somewhat, but any substitute is still a big prize for oil services companies as they try to stabilize costs.